TheHive-Project/TheHiveDocs/installation/build-guide.md

 ## Build the front-end only
-Building back-end builds also front-end, so you don't need to build front-end separately.
+Building the back-end also builds the front-end, so you don't need to build the front-end separately.
 This section is useful only for troubleshooting or in order to install front-end in a reverse proxy.

 Go to front-end directory:
 ```
 cd TheHive/ui
 ```

-Install NodeJs libraries (required by building step), bower libraries (javascript libraries downloaded by browser).
+Install NodeJs libraries (required by building step) and bower libraries (javascript libraries downloaded by browser).
 Then build the front-end :
 ```
 npm install
 bower install
 grunt build
 ```

-This step generates static files (html, javascript and related resources) in `dist` directory.
-These files are ready to be imported in http server.
+This step generates static files (html, javascript and related resources) in the `dist` directory.
+These files are ready to be imported into the http server.